cedoard/snscrape_twitter/README.md

-Using snscrape and tweepy libraries to scrape unlimited amount of tweets
+Using snscrape and tweepy libraries to scrape unlimited amount of tweets and save them to csv.

 credits:
 https://github.com/JustAnotherArchivist/snscrape